developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ## Why Should You Care?

-The main objective is simple and very prafctical.
+The main objective is simple and very practical.
 We want to grant an Azure VM access to AWS services, e.g., to list the AWS S3 buckets and/or its objects.

 Given this task to a non-informed operational engineer, you'd likely see them